Acupuncture

 You should wear comfortable clothing.
 You can wear baggy pants or sweats on the bottom and a comfortable shirt on top.
 I often tell my patients to leave a pair of shorts in the car and change in the room.

 Each person is different in terms of frequency and duration of treatment.
-For acute conditions you may come in two times per week until the main issues are resolved.
-For chronic conditions typically it is 1x/week for several weeks and then we re-evaluate.
-It really depends on your condition and overall health.
+For acute conditions, you may come in twice weekly until the main issues are resolved, hopefully not more than 2-3 weeks.
+For chronic conditions, typically, it is 1x/week for several weeks, and then we re-evaluate.
+It depends on your condition and overall health, and I’ll be able to give you a more accurate answer after your first treatment.

-It is important to note that 10 people can come in with the same Western complaint above and each one gets a different treatment based on their presentation.
-That is the beauty of the Sa’am acupuncture system as it restore function in a body rather than treating based on a named disease.
+It is important to note that 10 people can come in with the same Western complaint above, and each one gets a different treatment based on their presentation.
+That is the beauty of the Saam acupuncture system, as it restores function in a body rather than treating it based on a named disease.

 How long does a session last?